To say that hysteria about the health effects of polyunsaturated fats [PUFA] has reached fever pitch may be an understatement.

 I have a few thoughts as to why the PUFA-hysteria appears to have exponentially increased in recent years.
 It’s likely not an exhaustive list, but these are some of the more common narratives I’ve observed.

-1) The surge in popularity of “ancestral” viewpoints of health, and the popularity of ‘Paleo’ diets and other arguments based on evolution and “natural fats”, which apparently means saturated animal fat.
+1) The surge in popularity of “ancestral” viewpoints of health, arguments based on assumptions about our evolutionary diet, and the popularity of modern versions of the ‘Paleo’ diet.

-The problem with this is it takes a peculiarly Eurocentric view of evolution, as if our genus evolved somewhere in Scandinavia huddled in bearskins around a slain wooly mammoth, rather than out of the African Rift Valley.
-The idea that our diet was rich in animal fat is an evolutionary fantasy dreamed up by modern wannabe-cavemen, unsupported by any real evidence.
+The populist, modern incarnation of the ‘Paleo’ diet seems divorced from the evidence.
+Pay attention to any ‘guru’ in this area, and you’ll inevitably hear an emphasis on saturated animal fats, as if this nutrient formed a backbone of the ancestral diet.
+Except, this romantic image of our caveman forebears sitting around the slain wooly mammoth gorging on red meat washed down with a Bulletproof Coffee is not what the evidence suggests.
+Far from it: it appears the idea that our evolutionary diet was rich in animal fat is an evolutionary fantasy dreamed up by modern wannabe-cavemen, unsupported by any real evidence.
 Saturated fat are estimated to have provided about 6% of the average total energy intake for humans in the Paleolithic period, reflecting the fat composition of wild game meat in free-living African mammals.
 And over half – up to 60% – of the brain’s dry weight is lipid (fat), and of that up to 30% is comprised of polyunsaturated essential fatty acids.
 Docosahexaenoic acid [DHA] alone comprises over 90% of omega-3 fats acid in the brain, generating a “shore-based perspective” of human evolution.

 Stable isotope analysis of bones of early Sapiens have indicated that marine protein sources constituted significant proportions of daily energy in the human diet.
 Anthropological evidence for the expansion of the genus Homo from the African rift valley suggests a migration along coastal and inland watercourses, provided access to both marine and freshwater sources of fish, and in particular long-chain omega-3 fatty acids.
 The evidence suggests that the consistent access to such food sources coincided with the period of exponential encephalisation, preceding the rapid development of language, complex reasoning, and problem solving cognitive capacities associated with the prefrontal cortex.
 Relative to other mammalian species, and indeed our primate cousins, the human brain is disproportionately large compared to body size.
 Other mammals with high levels of other polyunsaturated fats in membranes, but without a direct dietary source of preformed DHA, did not develop large brains, indicating a foundational need for preformed DHA in the early modern human diet evident in the preference for DHA and polyunsaturation in neural membranes.